zac-heisey/docs-jekyll-theme/_docs/what-is-a-trust.md

 ---
-title: Contact form (via FormSpree)
+title: What is a Trust?
 subtitle: This document covers the setup and options of theme feature described in the doc title
 author: sara
 tags: [setup]